Common Questions Answered

 9. Do you have a waiting list?

 Answer: Yes, we do.
 We start a waiting list as soon as we have a litter planned.
 If you are interested in being on a waiting list, please contact us as soon as possible.
-We do go in order and our waiting lists can get quite long.
+We do require a deposit for our waiting list.

 10. Do you require a deposit?